ewigspace1910/DAPRH/README.md

 --ece 0.4 --etri 0.6 --ema
 ```

-- for convenience, you can use directly scripts in `./DAPRH/scripts`
+- for convenience, you can reuse directly scripts in `./DAPRH/scripts`

 ### Evaluate
 ```bash